Teratoscincus scincus keyseringlii

 Nuri

 Meet the tiny, personality-packed Teratoscincus sciences keyserlingii, often called the "Frog-Eyed Gecko" or "Wonder Gecko".
 These small but feisty geckos are found in arid regions of Afghanistan, Iran, and Pakistan, and the United Arab Emirates.
 They spend a large portion of their day in deep, humid underground burrows.
 Although rarer in the pet trade, keepers of T scincus enjoy watching their voracious hunting habits and bold threat displays.
-They will readily tell perceived threat to back off by standing on its toes, arching its back, puffing its throat, and rattling its tail.
+They readily tell perceived threats to back off by standing on their toes, arching their backs, puffing their throats, and rattling their tails.
 Jumps, barks, hisses, and bites are in store for any who do not heed their warning.

 Baby Nuri, adopting a threat pose mid-shed.
 She did get those "gloves" off eventually!